Resiliency Planning

 Tide Gauges

 South Carolina’s coastal communities are measuring the water levels surrounding their cities, towns and counties in real time with Hohonu Tide Gauges.
 A widespread network of water level monitoring stations is being installed across the state.
-We are fortunate to have 3 stations up and running in the Lowcountry region with possibly more to come.
+We are fortunate to have 6 stations up and running in the Lowcountry region with possibly more to come.
 The project is funded by the Southeast Coastal and Ocean Observing Regional Association (SECOORA) in partnership with the American Shore and Beach Preservation Advocates (ASBPA) and the SC Sea Grant Consortium.
-The tide gauges will fills gaps between existing federal tide stations.
+The tide gauges will fill gaps between existing federal tide stations.